 Click on an upgrade or downgrade button for the new level you wish to use.

-Note: PayPal can take up to 72 hours to process a subscription change.
+Note: If using PayPal, it can take up to 72 hours to process a subscription change.
 You may see your subscription details showing a status of Pending with a resubscribe button during this period.
 You do not need to resubscribe.

 Note: PayPal does not support direct subscription upgrades or downgrades.
 The subscription details will show the total paid for the newest level of service only.
 It will show $0.00 during the pending process and the accrued monthly amount once PayPal has activated your new subscription level on their end.